 Collaboration With Contractors and Remote Teams

-With the tools above, collaboration with remote teams, contractors, and full-time staffers should be a breeze.
+With the tools above, collaboration with remote workers, contractors, and full-time staffers should be a breeze.
 While it might seem that only small companies and startups would implement this kind of setup, it turns out that even major companies are expanding with contractors.

 Google now employs around 20% more contractors than their 100,000 full-time on-staff employees.
 Without collaboration and productivity tools, they wouldn’t be able to work with this many off-site and dispersed staff.